RagtagOpen/cta-aggregator-docs/source/includes/_advocacy_campaigns.md

 # Advocacy Campaigns

-An Advocacy Campaign resource is a top-level resource that represents a call to action that involves reaching out by phone or email.
+An Advocacy Campaign resource is a top-level resource that represents a call to action that involves reaching out via email, in-person, phone, postal, or social-media.

 It contains the following attributes.

 Name    | Type | Description